COSC481W-2021Fall/capstone-7-Deadly-Bugs/README.md

 6) If a new known bug is introduced, please create an issue for the bug and link the issue in your PR.
 If you have a rough idea where the bug is occuring in your code please point it out in a comment somewhere in the code.

+## Code Review Checklist

+1) All unit tests are run.

+2) Each affected unit has been manually reviewed for potential issues, including:
+  * Logical Errors
+  * Stylistic Errors
+  * Poor Documentation
+  * Bad coding practices
+  * et cetera
+The reviewer may choose to reject the PR if any of these errors appear, or may document the error as something that needs to be fixed later.

+3) If a unit test is failing, the unit must be rejected, or an exception must be made and an issue must be created to resolve the failure.

+4) If potential improvements or optimizations have been determined, these must be documented in the PR's comments.

+5) Manual testing may be completed at the reviewer's discretion.
+Any bugs found by the reviewer in manual testing must be documented & an issue created.

+6) The reviewer may make small changes to the code, but larger changes should be the duty of the developer.

 ## Team Member Bios

 ### Ron (Team Lead)